clarkWakeland/clarkwakeland.github.io/_pages/about.md

 I swam all throughout undergrad, grad school, and even one year as a post-grad (loosely calling ourselves "professionals").
 Throughout all of that time, my favorite part of swimming was the people I met and interacted with every day.
 You can read more about my athletic career and training philosophy here.

-As an engineer, I'm primarily interested in the dynamics and the algorithms that determine the guidance, navigation, and control (GNC) of the vehicle.
+As an engineer, I'm primarily interested in the dynamics and algorithms that determine the guidance, navigation, and control (GNC) of the vehicle.
 Simply put, I make sure the satellite is pointed where we want it to be, at the time we want it to be.
 I'm also interested in probabilistic modelling, deep learning, and its applications with space vehicles.